 Byte(s) Description Length

 1 Proprietary information constructed Tag = 'A5' 1

 2 Length 1

-3 to 2+X Proprietary data, constructed X
+3 to 2+X Proprietary data, constructed Х

 The following TLV objects are defined for the proprietary template (tag 'A5').
 Additional private TLV objects (bits b7 and b8 of the first byte of the tag set to '1') may be present after the TLV objects defined in this clause.
+For example, a manufacturer, issuer, or application provider specific TLV object may be present.
+If more than one TLV object with the same tag is indicated in this constructed TLV they shall be grouped together as the order in which they appear is used to specify the usage.